 * original file: mars/2010-11-02

-This OMG document replaces the submission document (mars/2010-12-20, Alpha).
-It is an OMG Adopted Beta Specification and is currently in the finalization phase.
-Comments on the content of this document are welcome, and should be directed to issues@omg.org by August 29, 2011.

-You may view the pending issues for this specification from the OMG revision web page http://www.omg.org/issues/.

-The FTF Recommendation and Report for this specification will be published on November 7, 2011.
-If you are reading this after that date, please download the available specification from the OMG Specifications Catalog.

-Copyright © 2010, Object Management Group, Inc. (OMG) Copyright © 2010, PrismTech Corp.
-Copyright © 2010, Real-Time Innovations, Inc. (RTI)
+Copyright © 2012, Object Management Group, Inc. (OMG) Copyright © 2012, PrismTech Corp.
+Copyright © 2012, Real-Time Innovations, Inc. (RTI)

 USE OF SPECIFICATION - TERMS, CONDITIONS & NOTICES

 The material in this document details an Object Management Group specification in accordance with the terms, conditions and notices set forth below.
 This document does not represent a commitment to implement any portion of this specification in any company's products.
 The information contained in this document is subject to change without notice.